syncfusion-content/fileformat-docs/File-Formats/XlsIO/ASP-NET-Core.md

 ## Read and Edit Excel file

-The below code snippet illustrates how to load and edit an Excel file in ASP.NET Core.
+The below code snippet illustrates how to read and edit an Excel file in ASP.NET Core.

 {% highlight c# %}
 //New instance of ExcelEngine is created